tgentry300/backend-epithet-generator/instructions/sprint_a.md

  instances of the Flask application, databases, etc....
 These resources are used throughout an application's codebase, so it is beneficial to have their configuration and instantiated instances in one location to be imported elsewhere in the project when needed.
-We'll follow Flask's recommendation and use a factory defined in the project's \__init__.py file to configure and initialize an instance of the Flask class used in the app.py, helpers.py, and test_helpers.py files.
+We'll follow Flask's recommendation and use a factory defined in the project's \__init__.py file to configure and initialize an instance of the Flask class used throughout the project.

 ### In the \__init__.py File
 1. Define a function named configure_app